Insider Inspiration for visiting Paris with Teenagers by Paris Teens

 Musée de la Mode et du Textile – fashion and textiles museum with changing exhibitions, in the Louvre building.

 Deyrolle – legendary taxidermy shop, full of stuffed animals and curiosities.
 Being a shop it’s free to enter and quite bizarrely fascinating to look around.
 Tends to appeal to teens’ sense of the macabre!

 Deyrolle taxidermy shop in the 7th arrondissement photo credit

 Musée des Egouts de Paris (sewers museum) – yes you really get to walk around in the Paris sewers, which are bigger, more interesting and less smelly than you might think!

 Musée du Quai Branly (museum of art and civilisations of Africa, Asia, Oceania and the Americas) – interesting living wall and gardens as well as permanent collection in another spectacular architect designed building (Jean Nouvel).

-TOP TIP!
-Always carry a Student Card as many (most) historical buildings/museums are free/reduced for students, particularly from the EU.
+- Always carry a Student Card as many (most) historical buildings/museums are free/reduced for students, particularly from the EU.
 A passport/ID is not enough, it really has to be a student card.